Skip to main content

 Redirect children to appropriate behaviors: When a challenging behavior occurs, adults must know how to redirect children’s behaviors to get them back on track.
 “No,” “stop,” and “don’t” do little to help a child know what to do.
 An example of a positive redirection is, “Keep the scissors in the sewing area” or “Walk in the hall.”

 Facilitate social problem-solving: Staff members help children know what to do when they have a problem.
 They help children learn to recognize their problem, come up with solutions, make a decision, and try it out.
 Teach staff members about the resources available to help them with this work.
-This strategy will be expanded upon in Lesson 3.
+This strategy will be expanded upon in Lesson Three.

 Prevent Inappropriate Responses to Challenging Behaviors